TJKoury/unionstation_2020/README.md

 - All nodes inherit from main node classes
 - Two properties inheriting from external classes for user interface
   - ui: User Interface for interfacing with the node
   - element: User Interface for the composer node canvas

+## TODO

+- [ ] Wire creation
+- [ ] Element selection
+- [ ] CRUD elements
+- [ ] Node elements

+## New Features

+- [ ] Hold down ctrl to grab multiple endpoints and connect